equinor/res2df/docs/glossary.rst

         (generally) or .GRDECL/.grdecl (for files included into the grid section).

     deck
-        Refers to a .DATA file and the include files it points to.
+        Refers to inputs passed to reservoir simulators.
+It may be a .DATA file and the include files it points to, or it may be a single or several include files.
+        If a deck contains all the information (i.e., keywords) the simulator needs to run the requested simulation, it is defined as complete.
+If it is missing needed information, it is incomplete.

     output file
         When a reservoir simulator runs, several files will be generated.